Navigating Salesforce CRM Implementation: A Comprehensive Guide

 • Integration with the existing e-commerce platform

-Implementation Approach: The consultant began with a simplified approach, implementing core functionalities first and building complexity gradually.
-This phased approach allowed for quick wins while ensuring user adoption
+Implementation Approach: The consultant adopted a simplified approach, implementing core functionalities first and gradually building complexity.
+This phased approach allowed for quick wins while ensuring user adoption.

 Key Results Achieved: